-Dr. K. D. Joshi is a Professor and Department Chair of Information Systems in the College of Business at the University of Nevada, Reno.
+Dr. K. D. Joshi is a Professor of Information Systems in the College of Business at the University of Nevada, Reno.
 She received her Master of Science in Engineering from the University of Michigan and received her Doctor of Philosophy in Business Administration (Decision Sciences and Information Systems) from the University of Kentucky.
 Her published research is cited over 5,570 times (an h-index of 27) according to Google Scholar and her research has been featured in numerous media outlets such PBS NewsHour, Salon.com, Vancouver Business Journal, London School of Economic Business Review, Puget Sound Business Journal, & Military.Com.
 She has been a Principal Investigator or Co-Principal Investigator on grants totaling over $5M from the National Science Foundation (NSF).
 Her research has appeared in journals such as MIS Quarterly, Information Systems Research, Journal of the AIS, Information Systems Journal, Decision Support Systems, IEEE Transactions of Engineering Management, and Communications of the ACM.
 She has served on numerous leadership positions at ICIS, HICSS, and AMCIS conferences.
 She is currently on the Information Systems Journal and Journal of AIS editorial boards.
 Dr. Joshi has won multiple teaching innovation grants.
 Her engineering and business educational backgrounds allow her to design and deliver technology-related courses which have a unique blend of both technical and managerial focus.

 Dr. Joshi’s research interests focus on IT Workforce Issues, Broadening Participation in STEM, Knowledge Management, Crowdsourcing, IT-Enabled Innovation, Value Sensitive Designs, and Health IT.